 5 DOS AND DON’TS FOR ROOKIE INVESTORS

-Before you start, there are a few simple dos and don’ts we think you should consider so you can get the most from your new investing adventure.
+Before you start, there are a few simple dos and don’ts to consider so you can get the most from your new investing adventure.

 - Don't try to time the market - You can’t.
 People try to make a living doing it and even they can get it wrong.
 The best time to act is usually now, by investing in regular instalments over time (in the investing world, we refer to this as dollar cost averaging).
 This gives your investments time to grow and pay you dividends, so don’t keep putting it off.